anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

 ---
-description: how to mint an nft on palm using hardhat.
+description: how to mint an nft on the palm network using hardhat.
 ---

 # How to mint an NFT on the Palm network using Hardhat